bobbimanners/Foenixcorn/README.md

   - Turns off the I/O bit
 - Revert to original 'virtual BBC' LUT without the persistent code block.

+### Interrupts

+I know nothing of how Foenix handles interrupts (yet), but some care will be required when swapping bank 7, seeing as the vectors are there :)

 Applecorn docs follow ...

 # Applecorn